emhoracek/smooch/README.md

 I would very much appreciate input on how to make this program better.

-Please let me know if the program doesn't convert a cell correctly and I will attempt to fix it.
+Please let me know if cel2pnm doesn't convert a cell correctly and I will attempt to fix it.
+(If smooch doesn't display a doll correctly, that's because it doesn't display hardly anything correctly right now.)

 If you would like to help with this or other tools for KiSS, please let me know!
 Email me at libby@daydrea.me, submit an issue, or send a pull request.
 THANKS!! :D